Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/marketing-analytics-browser/index.md

 --8<-- "includes/sdk-ts-browser/marketing-analytics.md"

-## Use the Marketing Analytics SDK with Ampli
+### Use the Marketing Analytics SDK with Ampli

-To use the Marketing Analytics Browser SDK you can do the following.
+You can use Ampli with this SDK by passing an instance of the Marketing Analytics SDK to `ampli.load()`.
+See the [Ampli documentation](../typescript-browser/ampli.md#load) for the Browser SDK for more details on configuration.

 1. Add the Marketing Analytics Browser SDK to your project.
 2. Create an instance of the SDK.